All Products

 COALESCE

-coalesce(<expr1>, <expr2>, ...)
+COALESCE(<expr1>, <expr2>, ...)

 • Description

-Returns the first non-null value in the expression list <expr1>, <expr2>, ....
+Returns the first non-NULL value in the list of <expr1>, <expr2>, ....

 • Parameters

 expr: Required.
-The expressions to be evaluated.
+The value to check.

 • Return value